BigadG/Incite/README.md

 - **Test Stage**: Runs automated tests for the server and client and lints the code.
 - **Build Stage**: Builds the React client application.
 - **Deploy Stage**: Deploys the server and client to Heroku.
 Make sure to set the necessary Heroku environment variables and SSH keys.
+If you're only running the application locally, delete both deployment stages.

 Refer to the `.gitlab-ci.yml` file for detailed configurations.